kikugie/elytra-trims/README.md

 ### For more trims check out [Elytra Trims Extensions](https://modrinth.com/mod/elytra-trims-extensions)

+## Installation

+Elytra Trims has to be installed on the client to be able to see trims and other features.
+Installing it on a server enables new trimming and crafting recipes.
+It doesn't require all players to have the mod, but in that case they won't see the trims/dyes/etc.

+You can *technically* obtain a trimmed/dyed elytra on a server without the mod.
+To do it create an elytra you want in creative singleplayer, save it in a hotbar and load on the server.

 ## Trims

 Put any trim on your elytra just like any other armor.
 Mod provides a default resourcepack with all vanilla trims, but